Whether you’re injured or simply struggle with being on your feet, there are plenty of jobs that don’t require standing.

 11. Customer Service Associate

-Customer service associates spend the entire workday sitting behind a desk – and in many cases, you may even be able to work from home, too.
+Customer service associates spend the entire workday sitting behind a desk.
+In some cases, you may even be able to work from home.

 You’ll handle customer complaints, answer questions, and process orders.

 If you have excellent communication skills, there are plenty of opportunities to earn significantly more in this career.

 Average Pay: $31,235 (Glassdoor)

 Start your job search around the holidays.
 Companies tend to look for customer service associates at this busy period more than any other.

 This is one of the most obvious sitting-friendly jobs out there.
 As a receptionist, you’ll be the face of a company to guests and clients.

 You might be responsible for registering names, taking appointments, and pointing guests where they need to go.

 There aren’t any formal qualifications required in this line of work, though every position is a bit different.

 To be successful, receptionists need to speak clearly and politely to customers, solve simple problems, and be very organized.